 It seems hard to believe that a poll could manage to get into the public domain without some acknowledgement of who paid for it.
 Someone, either a client or the research firm itself, did.
 In 14% of cases the poll sponsor is unknown.
-Now some of these may have been self-commissioned by a research firm (they mostly appear on research firm sites) but we can never be too sure.
+An unknown percentage of these are self-commissioned by a research firm.

 If a research firm does not explicitly say that they did not have an external client pay for the survey questions, should we just assume there was no external client?

 For some polling the answer might be yes.
 For example, most elections and party competition polling by major research companies was probably not commissioned by someone else.
-If we treat elections polling as research firm funded, the share that is allocated to unknown drops to 9%.
+The share that is allocated to unknown drops to 12% if we treat elections polling as research firm funded,

-Nevertheless, 6% of all public releases where the sponsor is unknown are about public policy.
-For these, there may have been a real client who does not want to be known and in the absence of explicit acknowledgement that the polling was self-commissioned, these are releases we should be concerned about.
+Nevertheless, 43% of all public releases where the sponsor is unknown are about public policy.
+And 23% of all public policy releases do not have a sponsor listed.
+For these, there may have been a real client who does not want to be known.
+In the absence of explicit acknowledgement that the polling was self-commissioned that are treated as unknown.
+These are releases we should be concerned about.

 Knowing the sponsor of a poll provides you with some interesting insight into why the poll is getting into the public domain.
-In most cases, it is clear but in a surprisingly large number of cases the sponsor is unclear.
+In most cases, it is clear.
+In a surprisingly large number of cases the sponsor is unclear.
 And it should not be.
 Poll sponsors, particularly research firms, need to be more transparent.

-Overall 58% of all polling gets released into the public domain by the news media (for a story) or by research firms looking to get covered in the news.
-This no doubt impacts, in some cases, what gets covered.
+Fifty-eight per cent of all polling gets released into the public domain by the news media or by research firms.
+This impacts, in some cases, what gets asks and what is covered.
 Questions that are more political charged are more likely to be asked.
-Policy issues are naturally a large share of this polling.

-Nevertheless, the poll sponsors of public policy polls are often non-media sources (31%).
+Nevertheless, the poll sponsors of public policy polls are often non-media sources.
 These polls contribute to the public discourse but are designed to influence the policy process/ Canadians rather than inform.

 In fact, non-media (private clients) polling is interesting not only because of its role in influencing policy but also in the questions it asks of Canadians that are not politically motivated.
-These polling releases designed either to pique interest in the brand or to support a sales process represent a significant amount of what gets released.
+These polling releases are designed either to pique interest in the brand or to support a sales process.